One of my favorite places in the Rockies is Beaver Creek, Colorado.

 1. Fly Direct

 You can fly directly into the Vail/Eagle County Regional Airport and be to Beaver Creek in about 15-20 minutes.
-American Airlines often includes this Vail airport on their Reduced Mileage Awards Destinations, which can be a great way to get there on fewer miles.
+American Airlines often includes this Vail airport on their Reduced Mileage Awards Destinations list, which can be a great way to get there on fewer miles.
 Delta and United also fly to the airport.

 2. Fly Into Denver